composewell/streamly/docs/Build.md

 * `-fplugin=Fusion.Plugin` enables predictable stream fusion
 optimization in certain cases by helping the compiler inline internal bindings and therefore enabling case-of-case optimization.
-In some cases, especially in some fileio benchmarks, it can make a difference of 5-10x better performance.
+In some cases, especially in some file IO benchmarks, it can make a difference of 5-10x better performance.

 # Multi-core Parallelism